-The Academy will ensure that it has in place effective policy and practice which will enable students with Special Educational Needs to reach their full potential, to be fully included in the school community and make successful transition to adulthood.
+The Carlton Junior Academy will ensure that it has an effective policy and practice in place which will enable students with Special Educational Needs to reach their full potential, to be fully included in the school community and make successful transition to adulthood.

-At the Academy, all teachers are teachers of SEND.
+At The Carlton Junior Academy, all teachers are teachers of SEND.